List of banks in Singapore: Foreign banks

+Foreign banks operate under MAS licences and are classified as Full, Wholesale, or Offshore banks.
 There are presently 119 foreign commercial banks in Singapore, of which 28 are Full banks, 54 are Wholesale banks, and 37 are Offshore banks.

 Full banks

-Although foreign banks with full bank licences can also offer most commercial banking services to clients compared to local banks, they are restricted in terms of number of branches and automated teller machines.
+Although foreign banks with full bank licences can also offer most commercial banking services to clients compared to local banks, they are subject to restrictions on the number of branches and automated teller machines they may operate under MAS regulations.